Sa1ram06/Assignment_Website-/README.md

 Foodies: To elevate the football experience, we provide a wide range of cuisines not only from Singapore but also from around the world.
 The customers would be able to enjoy a variety of culinary delicacies from different cultures while enjoying themselves in the excitement of the game.
 Event Organisers: To conduct and host private-viewing parties, a corporate gathering, there are different types of halls/Room catering the various needs of the event.
 Our wide range of room bookings allow not only create a wonderful atmosphere to watch a football game but also leave a lasting impression on your guests.

 Our Services
 Ordering Food: Providing both on-site and online ordering, allows wide range of users to use website.
 Our menu goes beyond serving local delights, offering dishes inspired from other cuisines such as Mediterranean, Mexican, Italian and many more.
 Each dish is carefully designed by chefs from various cultures, increasing the authenticity of food.
 This allows the customers to experience different flavour from various cultures.
 These delicate food options not only satisfies the customers tastebuds but also helps to enlighten the victories, celebration during the football match.
+The website offers wide spectrum of selection which is the chef’s recommendation, breakfast, lunch, dinner and sides.
+This allows customers to enjoy the matches and food at any time of the day.
 Booking room/event hall: There are various types of rooms/halls to cater the need of the user.
 It ranges from having a private room to enjoy the delicate food end entertaining football match, to halls to host a big company event.
 According to your preference, we would offer a space for you to celebrate both the delightful food and football match.
 1)	FanZone
 An open space created for all users to come together and celebrate their favourite team in the football match.
 This allows customers to surround themselves with a community of like-minded fans which creates an uplifting atmosphere to enjoy the football match.
 The shared love and passion for football will transform each match into a memory.